Pixaoxiuxia/sky/README.md

-# This project is about Xiyuan Hu's personal website, which is based on Hugo theme written by [Yihui Xie](https://yihui.org/).
+# This project contains codes for Xiyuan Hu's personal website, which is based on the Hugo theme written by [Yihui Xie](https://yihui.org/).

 ## Edit content/config: Steps of revision:
 1. Revise .rmd file, Save, Knit